Tips on how to prevent or rehabilitate a 5th metatarsal fracture

 Fractures of the fifth metatarsal are common in dancers, and can occur when the dancer rolls the foot into inversion.
 There are a few different exercises that are important to perform in order to prevent a fracture, or rehabilitate after the fracture.

 These exercises will assist with achieving the closed packed position of the lateral column of the foot, and assist with the push-off phase of gait.
 The closed packed position of the lateral foot is in the terminal stance phase of gait, or during a plié.
 Many dancers sustain fifth metatarsal fractures when landing a jump, or in terminal stance where the lateral foot should reach a closed packed position, but it doesn’t.
-Below are pictures of a plié, and the terminal stance of gait.
+(Left: Picture of a plie, Below: Picture of terminal stance)

 First, the extensor digitorum brevis (EDB) must be strong in order to maintain a healthy position of the cuboid bone, which is part of the lateral column of the foot.
 The EDB assists in the dorsal pull of the cuboid on the calcaneus to reach the closed packed position.
 Ultimately, the proper movement of the calcaneocuboid joint keeps the fifth metatarsal in an optimal position during plié.
 Second, the extensor digitirum longus (EDL) must be re educated in order to assist with fifth toe dorsiflexion.
 It is the only muscle that can lift our 5th toe.
 To exercise both the EDB and EDL, perform toe dorsiflexion with the ankle flexed and pointed, as shown below: